How's Your Credit?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a superior credit score.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of an individual having a superior credit score.

-We're used to working with all tiers of credit history.
-Call us at (858) 245-2854 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+There are plans to boost your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Chain store cards and gas cards.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always beware of maintaining a high balance for more than a couple of billing cycles because these types of cards usually have a larger interest rate.
+- Department store cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to improve credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of maintaining a high balance for too long because these types of cards traditionally have a higher interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in one or two payments.

-- Stay on top of payments.
-Your credit score plummets with each account that goes to collections.
+- Keep up with payments.
+Delinquent payments instantly drop your credit score.
 It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Shapar Homes, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Shapar Homes, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.